shaunayodice/LAB_5/README.md

 _Part D_

-The internal temperature sensor was used for this portion of the lab
+The internal temperature sensor was used for this portion of the lab.

 _Part E_
 https://github.com/shaunayodice/LAB_5/blob/main/Code%20for%20Q1